UCL/ba-ebdp-toolkit/data_loading.md

 ## Downloading Overture data

-Overture Maps can now be downloaded with the [`overturemaps-py`](https://github.com/OvertureMaps/overturemaps-py) utility.
-This can take several hours for the larger datasets (i.e. buildings).
+Overture Maps can now be downloaded with the [`overturemaps`](https://github.com/OvertureMaps/overturemaps-py) utility.

 Extract the extents for the bounds 10km layer: